compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/guestbook.md

 # Guestbook

-This content type allows you to create a guestbook (can be useful in kiosk mode to collect feedback from your users).
+This content type allows you to create a guestbook which can be useful to collect feedback from your users.

 ![Guestbook displayed within Compositeur Digital UX](../../img/content_guestbook.JPG)

 ## Actions within Compositeur Digital UX

-Guestbook support the following action.
+Guestbook items support the following action.
 To have a complete overview of each action, [see the section Actions](actions.md)

 **Actions menu**